mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 <tr class="odd">
 <td><p>Thumbnail</p></td>
 <td><p><a href="#user-content-attrtype-resource" title=>Resource</a></p></td>
-<td><p>Optional; File name without extension containing description of the thumbnail.
+<td><p>Optional.
+File name without extension containing description of the thumbnail.
 Use the following as a resource file:</p>
 <ul>
 <li>png file to provide the rasterized picture.
 Maximum resolution of picture: 1024x1024;</li>
 <li>svg file to provide the vector graphic.</li>